Light-J/Eventzoom/README.md

 ### Pre requisites
 * Have the AWS CLI installed and configured.
 * Have the configurations being the same as if deploying on non-lambda
+* Ensure that the client url is configured correctly in .env.serverless
+* If you do not want to deploy to eu-west-3, ctrl+f for any eu-west-3 instances in node/ and replace them with your desired region.

 ### Deploying node
 1. CD into `node/`